crigg8/pytorch-chipyard/docs/tutorials-and-examples.md

 # Edit scripts/env.sh if your local checkout or build paths differ.
 source scripts/env.sh

+export CHIPYARD_ENV_PATH=/path/to/chipyard/conda-env
 export CHIPYARD_SIM_VERILATOR_PATH=/path/to/chipyard/verilator/simulator
+# Optional IR dump directory.
+Unset it to disable dump output.
 export TRITON_CHIPYARD_DUMP_PATH=$PWD/IR/triton-matmul
-export TRITON_CACHE_DIR=/tmp/triton-chipyard-cache/triton-matmul

 python triton_chipyard/example/test_matmul.py \
   --block-size-m 128 \
   --block-size-n 128 \
   --block-size-k 128

+# Expected output
+A shape: (128, 128)
+B shape: (128, 128)
+Output shape: (128, 128)
+Triton output:
+tensor([...])
+Torch eager output:
+tensor([...])
 ```

+The example finishes without an assertion failure when
+`torch.testing.assert_close` passes.
+The exact tensor values are omitted above.

+Verilator is slow, so the run may take minutes to tens of minutes depending on
-`CHIPYARD_SIM_VERILATOR_PATH` is required for this standalone example to execute
+the host CPU. `CHIPYARD_SIM_VERILATOR_PATH` is required for this standalone
-the kernel through the Verilator simulator.
-If the variable is empty,
+example to execute the kernel through the Verilator simulator.
+If the variable
-Triton-Chipyard still compiles the kernel path, but the standalone simulator
+is empty, Triton-Chipyard still compiles the kernel into a RISC-V binary, but
-launch is skipped.
+the standalone simulator launch is skipped.

 ### Triton-Chipyard Environment Variables